André Oktay Dahl

 André Oktay Dahl (born 7 July 1975, in Lørenskog) is a Norwegian law graduate who was a politician representing the Conservative Party.
 He served as a representative of Akershus in the Storting and was first elected in 2005.
 He was a reserve candidate in the two previous periods, and took Jan Petersen's seat while Petersen was a cabinet minister from 2001 to 2005.

-He was also elected to the regional Parliament of Akershus between 1999 and 2006, where he amongst others led the standing Committee on Scrutiny.
+He was elected to the regional Parliament of Akershus between 1999 and 2006, where he amongst others led the standing Committee on Scrutiny.
 Dahl has also led the Akershus Conservatives, his party's biggest regional party, between 2008 and 2012.
 During his time in parliament he focused on fighting homophobia, fighting for female rights, anti-corruption and fighting against child abuse.
 In January 2008 he made accusations that were considered harsh against controversial Norwegian defense attorney Tor Erling Staff who was then defense attorney for the suspected Pocket Man, a Norwegian pedophile predator.
 Attorney Staff had asserted that the bulk of the cases with which his client was charged amount to mere "peanuts".
 Dahl's position was that by downplaying the severity of the abuse, Staff in fact victimized the victims again.
 Dahl is a former victim of child sexual abuse, and he is also openly gay.

 He was rewarded for both his work for gay rights as well as his openness about his own experiences of child sexual abuse.
 He was member of the board of several organizations working against homophobia and violence towards men as well as women.